 Our specialists treat a range of conditions affecting men, young and old.
 We have specialists in male infertility, microsurgery and men’s sexual health.
 We also have experts in urologic diseases of the elderly including urinary incontinence, urologic cancer, benign prostatic hyperplasia, sexual dysfunction and urinary tract infection.

-Office-based, same-day procedures are available for many conditions including enlarged prostate, incontinence and more.
+Office-based, same-day procedures, such as micro-ultrasound guided biopsy, are available as are procedures for many conditions including enlarged prostate, incontinence and more.

 We believe patients come first